NikolaiKh/NikolaiKh/README.md

 ## Hi there 👋
+🔭 I’m сurrently a postdoctoral fellow studying antiferromagnets with ultrafast optical and THz spectroscopy.
+My GitHub containes codes to control lab equipment, to automatize micromagnetic simulations (OOMMF), some pet projects.

 <!--
 **NikolaiKh/NikolaiKh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.